danisaurio/danisaurio/README.md

 ## Hi there! 👋 Im Daniela ✨ (Dani-saurio, get it? 😄 ok no, move on)

 👩‍💻 + 💉 I'm a software developer and a RN (nurse)
- - 💖 **Love:** biology and tech
+ - 💖 **Love:** Biology 🧬 and Tech 💻
- - 😠 **Hate:** Do things just for the sake of tradition, AKA: "We know this is not how we should do it, but is just how we do it" ...
+ - 😠 **Hate:** Do things just for the sake of tradition, A.K.A: "We know this is not how we SHOULD do it, but is just how we do it" 🤷‍♀️ ...
 Why would you dome something wrong deliberately?!

-#### Right now I'm looking to help mingle tech and biology (extra points if it involves healthcare or animals)
+   **Right now I'm looking to help mingle tech and biology (extra points if it involves healthcare or animals)**

 ### I have used...